Skip to Main Content

 Light, Heat, and the Production Day

 Jakarta's equator location means roughly 12 hours of usable daylight year-round, with sunrise around 06:00 and sunset around 18:00 with very little seasonal drift.
-Sunlight is intense from 10:00 to 14:00, which both helps (predictable exposure) and complicates exterior work (high contrast, harsh shadows, talent comfort in 30°C+ heat with high humidity).
-Operational answers include 5 AM call times for golden-hour exteriors, magic-hour windows from 06:00–08:00 and 16:30–18:00 for the cleanest light, and disciplined hydration and shade planning for any all-day exterior schedule.
-Cooling rooms, shaded crew areas, and electrolyte support should be standard line items in your Jakarta production budget.
+Sunlight is intense from 10:00 to 14:00.
+This both helps (predictable exposure) and complicates exterior work (high contrast, harsh shadows, talent comfort in 30°C+ heat with high humidity).
+Operational answers have 5 AM call times for golden-hour exteriors, magic-hour windows from 06:00–08:00 and 16:30–18:00 for the cleanest light, and disciplined hydration and shade planning for any all-day exterior schedule.
+Cooling rooms, shaded crew areas, and electrolyte support should be standard line items in your Jakarta shoot budgets.
 See our /locations/jakarta/ landing page for an overview of how we structure scouting around these constraints.

 ACT 06